 picture from the city of Dives website

-When in the 1990's I began researching outsider environments, la maison bleue was kind of a hidden garden one only could take a look at by secretly peeping over the enclosure wall.
-Nowadays the site still can be visited only occasionaly, but anyhow it has a protected status, restoration has begun and the site has become known rather well.
+When in the 1990's I began researching art environments, la maison bleue was kind of a hidden garden one only could take a look at by secretly peeping over the enclosure wall.
+Nowadays the site still can be visited only occasionally, but anyhow it has a protected status, restoration has begun and the site has become known rather well.

 Life and works

 Born in a poor family, Euclide da Costa Ferreira (1902-1984) in 1924 migrated from Portugal to France where he had found work.
-He first settled down in the Somme area and later on moved to the community of Dives-sur-Mer in Normandy, where in 1947 he was naturalised.
-He went to live in a simple cabin he reconstructed into a house, located on a small plot of land along the rue des frères Bisson.
+He first settled down in the Somme area and later on moved to the community of Dives-sur-Mer in Normandy, where in 1947 he was naturalized.
+He settled in a simple cabin he reconstructed into a house, located on a small plot of land along the rue des frères Bisson.